Projects lend themselves to multiple forms of assessment, and assessment is informative, reflective and collaborative.

 In project-based learning, assessment practices are ongoing and dialogical, beginning with reflective self-assessment and incorporating both peer critique and expert consultation.

-Assessment practices are informative and lead to high-quality work and deeper learning from every student.
+Project-based learning assessment practices are informative and lead to high-quality work and deeper learning from every student.
 Equitable assessment unlocks information that educators, families, and students can use to ensure equal access and challenge.

 All assessment is formative and supports the ongoing growth and development of each student.
 Students see their strengths illuminated and assessment practices curate valuable information that leads to growth, effort, and mastery for every student.